Raymond Kelly: Department of Homeland Security speculation

-Clashes with civil liberties group over transparency
+Anti-terrorism and safety

+Civil liberties clashes

 On October 16, 2011 the New York Civil Liberties Union filed a lawsuit in New York State Supreme Court in Manhattan seeking to force the New York Police Department to release the daily schedules of Commissioner Kelly, whom it characterized as "the most important appointed official" in city government.
-According to the suit the details of whom Kelly meets with remain largely shrouded in secrecy, in marked contrast to those of other high-placed officials, including the President of the United States, who are required to publicly disclose portions of their schedules.
-New York Governor Andrew M. Cuomo last month began posting a detailed version of his daily schedules online.
+According to the suit the details of whom Kelly meets with remain largely shrouded in secrecy, in marked contrast to those of other high-placed officials, including the president of the United States, who are required to publicly disclose portions of their schedules.
+New York Governor Andrew Cuomo had begun posting a detailed version of his daily schedules online a month earlier.
 "There is no good reason for Commissioner Kelly to withhold this information from the public," Donna Lieberman, the executive director of the civil liberties group, said in a statement.
 "If it's safe for the leader of the country to disclose his schedule, then it's safe for the N.Y.P.D. commissioner to do the same."

-In Mr. Kelly's defense, Mitchell L. Moss, a professor of urban policy and planning at New York University, argued that a police commissioner should get "broad latitude" in a post-terrorist era.
+In Kelly's defense, Mitchell L. Moss, a professor of urban policy and planning at New York University, argued that a police commissioner should get "broad latitude" in a post-terrorist era.
 According to Professor Moss, "The police commissioner of New York City occupies a special, appointed position.
 He's our secretary of defense, head of C.I.A. or, I would say, chief architect rolled into one.
 He may be the one person who we should treat with some respect on his privacy."